 "Parties" means the Law Firm and the Client together, each separately as a "Party";

 1.2 Scope.
 These GTC apply to any legal services provided by the Law Firm, if the Contracting Parties so agree.

 1.3 Acceptance of GTC.
 The Client accepts and undertakes to comply with the following GTC:

 a) by signing a written contract for the provision of legal services, which refers to these GTC;;

-b) accepting the offer of legal services of the Office, which refers to these GTC (including email);
+b) accepting the offer of legal services of the Law Firm, which refers to these GTC (including email);

 c) by visiting and using the Website (only to the extent applicable to the use of the Website);